 The testing begins with access to a pre-trip selection menu.
 The user may have the option of selecting one of three automatic tests (depending on software revision installed).
 These tests will automatically perform a series of individual pre-trip tests.
 The user may also scroll down to select any of the individual tests.
-The contents of the menus are as follows:
+The contents of the menus are described in Table 5-1: